medicinal plants for wound healing and scars

 olive oil and sea buckthorn have been associated with lower levels of infection and improved wound healing, especially when used together.

-what plant has been shown to aid in healing of burns wounds?
+what plant has been shown to aid in healing of burn wounds?

 rosehip seed oil has some documented use in the care of burn wounds. it has been shown to help decrease scarring.